-Introduction to IDPE & IoF Certificate in Fundraising Handbook
+Introduction to IDPE & CIOF Certificate in

+Fundraising Handbook

-The Institute of Development Professionals in Education (IDPE) and the Chartered Institute of Fundraising, in our first year as a chartered Institute, have joined forces once more to offer the Certificate in Fundraising qualification, designed specifically to include examples and case studies relevant for those working in schools' development.
+The Institute of Development Professionals in Education (IDPE) and the Chartered Institute of Fundraising (CIOF), have joined forces once more to offer the Certificate in Fundraising qualification, designed specifically to include examples and case studies relevant for those working in schools' development.

-For all of us, 2020 has been a year of change.
-The need for fundraising have never been greater as schools tackle the impact of lost education following the pandemic.
-From offering new opportunities and developing facilities, to improving access to education for the most disadvantaged, schools will need further funds to support their young people.
+For all of us, this continues to be a time of great change and for many a time of challenge.
+However, the need for fundraising has never been greater, as we continue to adapt to the impact of the pandemic while facing rising costs and global insecurity.
+From offering new opportunities and developing facilities, to improving access to education for the most disadvantaged, schools will need to accelerate their fundraising to provide further support for their young people.

-However, with change comes opportunity, and now more than ever is a good time for all of us to reflect upon and renew our commitment to our own personal and professional development.
-The IDPE ad IoF Certificate is the only qualification specifically designed for those working in schools' development, and offers students the chance to consolidate existing fundraising skills and to learn new techniques to adapt their schools' fundraising strategy... no matter what the future holds.
+Now is a good time for us to reflect upon and renew our commitment to our own personal and professional development.
+The IDPE and CIOF Certificate in Fundraising is the only qualification specifically designed for those working in schools' development, and offers students the chance to consolidate existing fundraising skills and to learn new techniques, to adapt and evolve their schools' fundraising strategy... no matter what the future holds.

-We are delighted that our organisations are working together to offer the first ever virtual IPDE and Chartered Institute's Certificate in Fundraising, for fundraising professionals in schools.
-It's an existing learning opportunity for schools' development professionals to come together to learn about and share examples of best practise in the context of evidence-based theory.
+We are delighted that our organisations are working together, to offer the virtual IDPE and Chartered Institute's Certificate in Fundraising, for fundraising professionals in schools.
+It's an exciting learning opportunity for schools' development professionals to come together and share examples of best practise in the context of evidence-based theory.

 We wish students every success in their learning and fundraising.
-Together with our members, we want to demonstrate he highest of standards and support schools to achieve fundraising success.
+Together with our members, we want to demonstrate the highest of standards and support schools to achieve fundraising success.

-Louise Bennett, Joint - CEO, Institute of Development Professionals in Education (IDPE)
+Louise Bennett, Joint CEO

+Institute of Development Professionals in Education (IDPE)